AnimaRain/ShootAR/README.md

 #### Push to upstream
 Before uploading anything read the [license section](#license).
 Also, if you have intention of uploading anything that has been made by a third party, make sure that you have their permission and that there is no conflicts with the license and principles of this project.
+They should, also, be credited.

 To push the commits to the server having a branch and a pull request is required (as [described above](#pull-request-and-branch)).

-After pushing the last commits to the upstream branch, `git push` or if there is no upstream branch set, `git push --set-upstream original <branch-name>`.
+Make sure that the code is passing all tests.
+Then push all commits to the upstream branch, `git push`;
+or if there is no upstream branch set, `git push --set-upstream original <branch-name>`.
 If you have not created a pull request yet, do so (see [above](#pull-request-and-branch)).
 If you have already made one, go to your request and notify that your branch is ready to be merged.
 Await review by an administrator.

 ## Known issues
 1. The game has not been optimized yet in any way.
 After a few levels, way too many enemies appear.